George Walden

-George Gordon Harvey Walden CMG (born 15 September 1939) is an English journalist, former diplomat and former politician for the Conservative Party, who served as MP for Buckingham from 1983 to 1997 and Minister for Higher Education under Margaret Thatcher.
+George Gordon Harvey Walden CMG (born 15 September 1939) is an English journalist, former diplomat and former politician for the Conservative Party, who served as Member of Parliament (MP) for Buckingham from 1983 to 1997 and Minister for Higher Education under Margaret Thatcher.

-Education
+Early life and education

 Walden was educated at Latymer Upper School in Hammersmith, London, at Jesus College, Cambridge, and for post-graduate studies at Moscow University.
-During his time in the diplomatic service he studied Chinese at the University of Hong Kong 1965–67, spent a year at the École nationale d'administration (ÉNA, then located in Paris) 1973–74, and a sabbatical year at Harvard 1981–82.
+During his time in the diplomatic service, he studied Chinese at the University of Hong Kong (1965–67), spent a year at the École nationale d'administration (ÉNA, then located in Paris), from 1973 to 1974, and a sabbatical year at Harvard (1981–82).